 Helmets and transcranial devices are the most common brain therapy device types.

-The intranasal therapy treats the blood vessels with red, and reaches the brain with infrared.
+Intranasal therapy treats the blood vessels with red light and reaches the brain with infrared light.

 Nushape makes two brain wraps that have excellent specs but no studies to back their use in the real world.